 Learning how to manage rental property comes with time and experience, but if you’re short on both, here’s a glance at how to become a pro:

-To properly understand how to manage a rental property, you need to break it down into three main categories: managing tenants, managing maintenance and inspection, and managing finances.
+To properly understand how to manage a rental property, you need to break it down into three main categories: managing residents, managing maintenance and inspection, and managing finances.

-The first aspect of being an effective property manager is understanding how to manage your tenants.
+The first aspect of being an effective property manager is understanding how to manage your residents.
 As you can imagine, this does require a good amount of people skills.
-In addition to everyday conversations, you need to be sure to handle any concerns of your tenants professionally.
+In addition to everyday conversations, you need to be sure to handle any concerns of your residents professionally.

-Here are a few pointers on how to effectively manage your tenants and their concerns:
+Here are a few pointers on how to effectively manage your residents and their concerns:

-In addition to wanting to provide a safe and habitable housing option for your tenants, it is also required by law.
-Not only are you obligated legally as a rental property owner, but staying on top of your property’s maintenance is in your best interest to find and keep quality tenants.
+In addition to wanting to provide a safe and habitable housing option for your residents, it is also required by law.
+Not only are you obligated legally as a rental property owner, but staying on top of your property’s maintenance is in your best interest to find and keep quality residents.